ethanliu24/algo-graveyard/README.md

 ### Create virtual environment
-Create a Python virtual environment with the command `python -m venv .venv`
+Create a Python virtual environment with the command `python3 -m venv .venv`

 Notes:
 1. Change the Python interpreter to the .venv folder that's created.
 In VS Code, do `Ctrl/Cmd + Shift + P`, type in `Python: Select Interpreter` and select the current environment.
-2. Optional, but if you don't want `__pycache__/` directories, go to `.venv/bin/activate` and paste in `export PYTHONDONTWRITEBYTECODE=1` somewhere
+2. Optional, but if you don't want `__pycache__/` directories, go to `.venv/bin/activate` and paste in `export PYTHONDONTWRITEBYTECODE=1` somewhere.
 3. Check if you are in the right virtual environment with command: `which python3`.
-This should return a path to the virtual environment
+This should return a path to the virtual environment.

 ### Installing dependencies